 Be respectful.
-Take this time as your, and other guests’, precious chance to unplug from the outside world.
+Take this time as your precious chance to unplug from the outside world.
 Let go.
 Take a deep breath.
 There isn’t much we can do about it anyway.
 Please don’t “harsh the mellow.”

 Let’s not talk about politics, religion, or professional sports.
 These are the things over which wars are started.
 Have you ever noticed that anyone who wants to talk about these topics wants to express their opinions more than they want to hear yours?

-No one wants to hear your cell phone ring.
-Put your cell phone in “schooner” mode, like airplane mode, except the scenery is a whole lot better.
-Little known fact: Everyone can still hear your phone conversation when you are in your cabin.
+No one wants to hear a cell phone ring when trying to escape from it all.
+Place your cell phone in “schooner” mode, like airplane mode, except the scenery is a whole lot better.
+Little known fact: cabin walls are thin and voices travel.
 Calls can be made while you are ashore each day in the privacy of your own spruce tree.

-Use headphones or earbuds when listening to music.
+We love to play music, so bring your instrument of choice!
+Otherwise, headphones or earbuds are great to use to not disturb the relaxing, getaway vibe.
 Vivaldi is good but the Grateful Dead… you get the point.

 We love kids!
 We even had two of our own.
 But the “excitement” of sailing doesn’t always engage a young sailor’s mind.
 That is why we have an age limit for young ‘uns under 15.
 We know, yours are different.
 We have met some 15-year-olds who are more mature than some 50-year-olds.
 Call us, before you reserve, if you have any questions.